Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool sends a document to people to sign or acknowledge, with a specific verb and resource.
-It distinguishes from siblings like cancel-signing-request-tool and send-reminder-tool by focusing on the initial sending action.
+The description clearly states the tool's action: 'Send a document to one or more people to sign or acknowledge.'
+It specifies the resource (document) and recipients, and distinguishes it from sibling tools like cancel-signing-request-tool and send-reminder-tool by focusing on initial sending of a signing request.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.